All Episodes

 I'll tell you, if you want to look into the future, where is this going?

-When all of these states, if uh if I'm right, and if New York sees the continuation, the dramatic exodus from New York State, as even wealthier and wealthier people say they've had enough, enough, enough, and it's not worth it, worth it, worth it.
+When all of these states, if I'm right, and if New York sees the continuation, the dramatic exodus from New York State, as even wealthier and wealthier people say they've had enough, enough, enough, and it's not worth it, worth it, worth it.

-And they're finding places where they can get more in terms of land, less bureaucracy to run their business, lower taxes, dramatically lower taxes, less burdensome regulation, uh, less violence, less crime.
+And they're finding places where they can get more in terms of land, less bureaucracy to run their business, lower taxes, dramatically lower taxes, less burdensome regulation, less violence, less crime.

-If I'm right, and if I'm right that that will continue out of California as well, it will.
+If I'm right, and if I'm right, that that will continue out of California as well, it will.

 They're selling their homes and they're getting out.

-Um, this is the beginning of an exodus.
+This is the beginning of an exodus.

-And you're going to see massive growth in Red State America.
+And you're going to see massive growth in red state America.

 You can't discount places like the Carolinas, North and South.